Happy traveling couple on a busy street look at the man’s mobile phone

 1. Revolving accounts are credit accounts that you can borrow against multiple times, such as credit cards.

-If you see that a lack of revolving accounts is a factor impacting your credit score, opening and responsibly using a revolving account, like a credit card, could help your credit score.
+If a lack of revolving accounts is a factor impacting your credit score, opening and responsibly using a revolving account, like a credit card, could help your credit score.

 Comparing revolving credit with installment loans

-According to the Federal Reserve, revolving and installment accounts are the two types of credit accounts that may appear on your credit report
+Revolving and installment accounts are two types of credit accounts that may appear on your credit report.

-• Revolving credit accounts: These are credit lines that you can borrow against multiple times.
+• Revolving credit accounts: These are credit lines that you can borrow against multiple times within a set limit.
+As you repay your revolving balance, you restore your credit limit.
 Common examples include credit cards, personal lines of credit, and home equity lines of credit.

 Additionally, the portion of your installment loan debt that you’ve paid can affect your score.
-However, the portion of your revolving accounts’ credit limits that you’re using—called your credit utilization rate—is a separate scoring factor.
-Only using a small portion of your account’s credit limit is typically better for your credit score, according to the Consumer Financial Protection Bureau.
+However, the portion of your revolving account’s credit limits that you’re using—called your credit utilization rate—is a separate scoring factor.
+Only using a small portion of your account’s credit limit is typically better for your credit score, according to FICO.2

 Can a lack of revolving accounts impact your credit?

-Also, unlike installment loans, you have control over how much you charge and pay each month with your credit card.
+Also, unlike an installment loan, you have control over how much you charge and pay each month with your credit card.
 Opening a credit card, avoiding high balances, and paying the bills on time can help show lenders that you can responsibly manage a credit line.

 Did you know?